awsdocs/amazon-connect-admin-guide/doc_source/object-type-mapping-requirements.md

   When the source data is ingested by Customer Profiles, the indexed fields determine:
   + Which profile a specific object belongs to\.
   + Which objects are related to each other and should be placed in the same profile\.
-For example, an account number or a CTR contact ID\.
+For example, an account number or a contact ID in a contact record\.
   + What values can be used to find a profile\.
 For example, the contact's name can be indexed\.
 This would allow agents to find all profiles that belong to customers with a specific name\.

 ## Key requirements<a name="key-requirements"></a>